MalikS789/DataMigration/README.md

 *  All duplicate employees are stored in an arraylist called *duplicates* however for the purposes of this project nothing more was done with them.
 *  Through testing is implimented via JUnit testing to make sure all methods in the project work as intented
 *  Performance testing is done for all aspects of the project, including testing execution time!
-*  design patterns were used for good clean code standards (DTO, DAO and singleton for the CSV reader class).
+*  design patterns were used for good clean code standards (DTO, DAO).
 *  The use of functional Programming were used when I felt it was better to do so.
 *  All exceptions are handled, with a logger used.